Are you confused about what type of applicant you are? The definitions below should clarify things for you.

 All other students should complete the undergraduate transfer application requirements.
 The required essay should specifically address your reasons for applying as a visiting student.
 Please note that visiting students can enroll for up to two semesters.

-Please note that you do not need to submit a high school transcript and SAT/ACT scores.
+Please note that you do not need to submit a high school transcript, SAT/ACT scores, or MassArt transcript.

 Early Admission Applicants